MysteryPancake/Houdini-Tools/README.md

 ![Blender JSON Exporter](images/blender_json_export.png)

 Next I wrote an importer which takes the geometry and JSON file, then transfers the attributes using Blender's Python API.
-It works for all types of animated detail attributes, which are imported as custom data:
+It works for all types of animated detail attributes, which are imported as custom data.

 |Houdini|Blender|
 |---|---|